My Response To David Platt’s Announcement

 Suddenly I saw it, “David Platt to leave position as IMB president.”
-As I read the headline and the ensuing article we were all in a state of shock dealing with the news of one more major stir up in the IMB.
-But ultimately before we went to bed, we collectively agreed that the core of what we do and who we are would not change.
+As I read the headline and the subsequent article, we were all shocked by the news of one more major stir-up in the IMB.
+But ultimately, before we went to bed, we collectively agreed that the core of what we do and who we are would not change.
 We are still called to take the Gospel to the nations.
 The lost are still just outside our door, and we will continue to reach out to those who don’t yet know Jesus.
-The refugee crisis is still happening, no matter what happens in Richmond and we will be his hands and feet to meet needs and proclaim the truth.
-It is frustrating news, but ultimately, changes very little from where we sit.
+The refugee crisis is still happening, no matter what happens in Richmond, and we will be his hands and feet to meet needs and proclaim the truth.
+It is frustrating news, but ultimately, it changes very little from where we sit.

-To be honest, we have not yet stabilized from our last major change and the task that we began four years ago is incomplete.
-I know that there are a lot of things happening in Richmond that I don't know anything about and are significantly above my pay grade.
-I don’t question whether this is a good or bad move, it just is.
-Life will go on
+To be honest, we have not yet stabilized from our last significant change, and the task we began four years ago is incomplete.
+I know there are a lot of things happening in Richmond that I don’t know anything about and are significantly above my pay grade.
+I don’t question whether this is a good or bad move; it just is.
+Life will go on.

-However, I have had conversations with dozens of missionaries on the field when times get tough, and their desire to go back to what is familiar just keeps eating at them.
+However, I have had conversations with dozens of missionaries on the field when times get tough, and their desire to go back to what is familiar keeps eating at them.
 I usually tell them, “You made a commitment, don’t quit because circumstances have changed or you don’t like it here.
-Everyone has parts of their job that they dislike, that is why they call it a job.
-But endurance is part of this task and learning through the unmet expectations give us an opportunity to let God direct us even when we have no clue where it will lead.”
+Everyone has parts of their job that they dislike; that is why they call it a job.
+But endurance is part of this task, and learning through the unmet expectations allows us to let God direct us even when we have no clue where it will lead.”

 It’s funny how most of these conversations go.
 “God’s calling” suddenly changes and conveniently takes us back to something more familiar or easier for us.
-It has been my experience that when we are giving God a “blank check,” and free reign in our lives, He usually takes us into the unknown, to the difficult, the impossible even.
-That is where He is glorified the most, and strangely it is where we seem least significant.
+It has been my experience that when we give God a “blank check” and free reign in our lives, He usually takes us into the unknown, to the difficult, the impossible even.
+That is where He is most glorified, and strangely it is where we seem least significant.

-Think about Moses, Joseph, Abraham, Paul, Peter there is a long list of people pleading with God…”Please, not that!
+Think about Moses, Joseph, Abraham, Paul, and Peter.
+There is a long list of people pleading with God.
+“Please, not that!
 I have no idea how to do that!
-Let me do this thing I know.
-God, let's do this thing I’m good at, and I love, it will be fun.”
+Let me do this thing that I know.
+God, let’s do this thing I’m good at and love.
+It will be fun.”

-But our culture tells us, plug in where you can make the most significant impact, use your gifting, use your skills and influence that is the best place for you.
+But our culture tells us to plug in where you can make the most significant impact, use your gifting, use your skills and influence that is the best place for you.
 This makes total sense to the western Evangelical mind, but unfortunately, God doesn’t usually work like that.
-(I kinda wish He did)
+(I kind of wish He did)

-We tend to think that we can or will have a greater impact that we are capable of.
+We tend to think that we can or will have a more significant impact than we are capable of.
 We believe we are the key to these people hearing the truth about Jesus.
-We will start a great movement of the Lord (I confess I have had these thoughts) I know it sounds crazy, but sometimes this is how we (I) think.
-This is my flesh working and battling the Holy Spirits direction in me.
+We will start a great movement of the Lord (I confess I have had these thoughts).
+I know it sounds crazy, but sometimes this is how we (I) think.
+This is my flesh working and battling the Holy Spirits’ direction in me.

-But what I have learned is that it’s about you and your sanctification, first.
+But I have learned that it’s about you and your sanctification first.
 God has chosen this place and this hardship to refine you and conform you to his image.
 As you submit to that, the lost around you will be affected, and you will see His hand move.
-You can’t skip steps, no one can.
+You can’t skip steps.
+No one can.
 You have to be transformed before they are.
-It's not a one-time thing, he requires it over and over.
-The lost world watches our sanctification, and as they wonder what is happening, we proclaim that Jesus is doing this and they come to believe because of what they see Him doing in us.
+It’s not a one-time thing.
+He requires it over and over.
+The lost world watches our sanctification, and as they wonder what is happening, we proclaim that Jesus is doing this, and they come to believe because of what they see Him doing in us.

-Remember, his Kingdom is upside down and backwards.
-Greatest will be the least, lose your life to gain it, the foolish confound the wise.
-It doesn't make sense sometimes, but His kingdom is different and we have to let that difference take root in our hearts.
+Remember, his Kingdom is upside down and backward.
+Greatest will be the least; lose your life to gain it; the foolish confound the wise.
+It doesn’t make sense sometimes, but His Kingdom is different, and we must let that difference take root in our hearts.

-With all that being said, I don’t know what is happening in Richmond.
+That said, I don’t know what is happening in Richmond.
 I don’t know what is happening in David’s life and family.
-I was shocked by the news and a little frustrated as I’m sure many of my colleagues were.
+I was shocked by the news and a little frustrated, as I’m sure many of my colleagues were.
 I don’t know what the future holds.
-But that really doesn’t bother me.
+But that doesn’t bother me.
 I’ve been with the IMB long enough to see these changes come and go.

 But a few things remain the same.

-I was commanded by Jesus to go and make disciples in their midst,
+- Jesus commanded me to go and make disciples in their midst,

 Rant over, back to work.